Home > Short-Term Health Insurance > Virginia Short-Term Health Insurance

 - If you missed open enrollment for ACA-compliant coverage and do not have a qualifying event that would trigger a special enrollment period.

-- If you are newly employed and have a waiting period until you can be covered by your new employer’s health insurance plan; short-term insurance may provide a much more affordable (but less comprehensive) stopgap than COBRA or an ACA-compliant plan.
+- If you are newly employed and have a waiting period until you can be covered by your new employer’s health insurance plan; short-term insurance may provide a lower-premium (but less comprehensive) stopgap than COBRA or an ACA-compliant plana (if you’re eligible for a Marketplace subsidy and you have a special enrollment period for a Marketplace plan, you might find that the after-subsidy price is even lower than a short-term policy, but this will depend on your household income).

 - If you will soon be eligible for Medicare and don’t have access to other health insurance in the meantime.